EnKF-C user guide: Asynchronous DA

 The minimisation problem (\ref{min-perf}),(\ref{cost-async}) implies assimilation time $t = t_1$; however, in the linear case the standardised innovation and ensemble observation anomalies in form (\ref{s-async},\ref{S-async}) represent objects invariant to assimilation time: the reference to $\mb x_1$ is only needed to define forward operator $\mathcal H \circ \mathcal M$.
 Consequently, the ensemble transform $\mb X_5$ calculated from $\mb s$ and $\mb S$ can be applied to ensemble at any particular time to yield (the same) analysed trajectories for the ensemble members: $\mathcal M (\mb E) \, \mb X_5 = \mathcal M (\mb E \, \mb X_5)$.
 This time invariance of ensemble transforms can be used to update ensemble back in time using observations from future cycles without the need in backward model (\citealt[][sec.~6]{eve00a}, \citealt[][app.~D]{eve03a}).

 {

-{\bf Note.} The background term $(\mb x_1 - \mb x_1^f)\T (\mb P^f)^{-1} (\mb x_1 - \mb x_1^f)$ in (\ref{cost-async}) can be seen as accumulating the previous history of the system rather than characterising the initial uncertainty in the global problem.
+{\bf Note.} The background term $\|\mb x_1 - \mb x_1^f\|^2_{(\mb P^f)^{-1}}$ in (\ref{cost-async}) can be seen as accumulating the previous history of the system rather than characterising the initial uncertainty in the global problem.
 In this case it is natural to anchor it to the previous analysis:

-Here $\mb x^f$ is the analysed state at the end of the previous cycle, considered as the forecast for the current cycle, and $\mb P^f$ is the corresponding state error covariance.
-Minimising $\mathcal L$ yields the analysed initial model state $\mb x^a$, which in turn yields the analysed trajectory; the analysed state error covariance is defined so that the analysed background term absorbs the observation term:
+Here $\mb x^f$ is the forecast state at the start of the cycle obtained from the previous analysis, and $\mb P^f$ is the corresponding state error covariance.
+Minimising $J$ yields the analysed initial model state $\mb x^a$, which in turn yields the analysed trajectory.
+The analysed state error covariance is defined so that the analysed background term absorbs the observation term:

 This framework is a natural extension of the problem (\ref{min-nonl}) in the linear, perfect-model case to continuous time; and is convenient for iterative minimisation. }